All About - Denia

-Denia is situated 51km North of Benidorm, about a 45 minute drive it is set on the northern edge of the Alicante region and backed by the impressive mountains of the the Montgo Natural Park.
+Denia is situated 51km North of Benidorm, about a 45-minute drive it is set on the northern edge of the Alicante region and backed by the impressive mountains of the Montgo Natural Park.

 The Iberians, Romans, Muslims and Christians have all left their mark on the seaside resort of Denia

 A lovely place to visit when in Benidorm!
 There is the ruined castle which guards the town and has stunning views overlooking the marina, the natural park of Montgo and the Torre del Gerro (see below).
 The marina with its beautiful, elevated promenade.
 There is also 20 kilometres of coastline which include both rocky and sandy beaches, the fish market, the old town and the impressive tree lined main shopping street as well as the museums.

 The main shopping street is, Calle Marques de Campo, this is a pretty tree-lined street and has a good range of shops, restaurants and bars.